plabayo/rama/docs/book/src/http/sse.md

 > There is no opinionated `EventSource` abstraction in Rama.
 Instead, you interact directly with typed event streams — giving you full control over framing, backpressure, and logic.

-> Decoding is decoupled from the transport: `EventStream` consumes a body as a stream, while the [`EventDecoder`](https://ramaproxy.org/docs/rama/http/sse/struct.EventDecoder.html) it is built on takes bytes from wherever you have them — letting a proxy read events off a response it forwards unchanged, without owning the body.
+> `EventStream` decodes a stream of body chunks. [`EventDecoder`](https://ramaproxy.org/docs/rama/http/sse/struct.EventDecoder.html) accepts borrowed chunks directly, so a proxy can inspect events while forwarding the body unchanged.

 ### Examples